Read more about non-financial counterparties under UK EMIR, including reporting to trade repositories and risk mitigation for uncleared trades.

 - interest-rate derivatives: €3 billion gross notional value

 - currency derivatives: €3 billion gross notional value

 - commodity derivatives: €3 billion gross notional value

-Following the entry into force of EMIR REFIT on 17 June 2019, if a non-financial counterparty exceeds one of the clearing thresholds for a particular asset class, they need to clear all future (whether hedging or non-hedging) OTC derivative contracts in the relevant asset class(es) for as long as they are over the clearing threshold.
-Non-financial counterparties are not required to clear the OTC derivative contracts in the asset class(es) where they do not exceed the clearing threshold.
+Under UK EMIR REFIT, if you’re a non-financial counterparty and you exceed one of the clearing thresholds for a particular asset class, you need to clear all future (whether hedging or non-hedging) OTC derivative contracts in the relevant asset class(es) for as long as they are over the clearing threshold.
+You don’t have to clear the OTC derivative contracts in the asset class(es) where they don’t exceed the clearing threshold.

 Notifications for non-financials exceeding the clearing threshold

-For more information on notifications for non-financials exceeding the clearing thresholds, please refer to our Notifications and Exemptions page.
+For more information on notifications for non-financials exceeding the clearing thresholds, please refer to our UK EMIR notifications and exemptions page.